Yellmahn/Simulated-Enterprise-Network/docs/design.md

 ### 🔹 VLAN Structure
 - VLANs are used to segment departments
 - A separate VLAN is allocated for Guest Wi-Fi access
-- A dedicated DMZ VLAN isolates publicly accessible servers (e.g., Email, DNS)
+- A dedicated DMZ VLAN isolates publicly accessible servers (e.g.Web, Email, DNS)

 ### 🔹 Routing & Redundancy
 - **Router-on-a-Stick** is used for inter-VLAN routing
 - Two routers are configured with **HSRP** for default gateway redundancy
 - Core switches utilize **STP** to prevent switching loops
-- **EtherChannel** links between switches and routers improve bandwidth and provide redundancy
+- **EtherChannel** links between switches improve bandwidth and provide redundancy

 ### 🔹 Security Measures
 - **ACLs** are applied to control access between VLANs and to/from the DMZ